judepayne/covid19-data/README.md

 ### Automated reconciliations of the different covid19 outbreak data sources.

-Many people use Johns Hopkins data as a source for analytics.
-These reconciliations compare that dataset against wikipedia (community maintained) and worldometer (private).
+The Johns Hopkins covid19 outbreak data is broadly used for analytics.

-These reconciliations are done at *country level only* at the moment.
+The reconciliations here compare that dataset against wikipedia (community maintained) and worldometer (private) at *country level only* at the moment.

 Please note that in these reports: